 Brace yourself.
 Because we're about to dig deep.
 This is an all-inclusive list of essential kitchen tools.
 This list is ideal for a home cook or anyone who enjoys working in the kitchen.
 Let's get started and learn about the basic kitchen utensil items that everyone needs.

 if you're truly starting from scratch the first thing you'll need is a nonstick pan.
-These pans are low-maintenance to clean and quite forgiving for a novice cook, as long as you take great care of them (no metal tools or scrubbers!).
-They're also the best pan for cooking eggs, as a cast-iron and stainless steel skillet tend to stick.
+These pans are easy to clean and perfect for beginners, as long as you take great care of them (no metal tools or scrubbers!).
+They're also the best pan for cooking eggs, unlike cast-iron or stainless steel skillet pans, which tend to stick.

 When you need to cook something with liquids, such as boiling pasta and vegetables or simmering sauces and beans, a saucepan is ideal.
 Look for a 4-quart saucepan.
 A 4-quart saucepan is simple to use and manage, and it's perfect for cooking for a larger crowd.

-A chef's best friend is a good knife.
+A good knife is a chef's top tool.
 This is one of the few purchases you'll be glad you made.
-Choose a knife that you are most comfortable with.
-It should feel balanced in your hand, simple to grasp and handle, not too heavy, but not flimsy.
-Take good care of it because you'll be using it a lot.
+Pick one that you are comfortable with.
+It should feel balanced in your hand, easy to grip, not too heavy, but also not flimsy.
+Make sure to take good care of it since you'll be using it a lot.

-Scraping out the food processor or the sides of the mixing bowl, swirling frosting onto a cake, or folding egg whites into cake batter all require a silicone spatula.
-If you make a lot of garlicky dishes, you might want to have a second spatula for sweet baking.
+For tasks like scraping out the food processor or mixing bowl, swirling frosting on a cake, or folding egg whites into batter, you'll need a silicone spatula.
+If you cook with a lot of garlic or spices, make sure to have a second spatula to prevent flavor transfer.